rokucommunity/brighterscript/docs/plugins.md

 ### Example AST modifier plugin

-AST modification can be done after parsing (`afterFileParsed`), but it is recommended to modify the AST only before transpilation (`beforeTranspile`), otherwise it could cause problems if the plugin is used in a language-server context.
+AST modification can be done after parsing (`afterFileParsed`), but it is recommended to modify the AST only before transpilation (`beforeFileTranspile`), otherwise it could cause problems if the plugin is used in a language-server context.

 ```typescript
 // removePrint.ts